MainulDip/AndroidDevStudy/Dependency-Injection/dependency-injection.md

 ### Manual Dependency Injection (Container Pattern):
 `Singleton pattern` to share/reuse objects: Dependency Injection using singleton pattern makes testing more difficult because all tests share the same singleton instance.

 `Container Pattern` to manage Dependencies: To solve the issue of reusing objects and inject those for different scenarios (app/test), a dependencies container class can be used to get dependencies.
-All instances provided by this container can be public.
+All instances provided by this container can be public